svix/svix-webhooks/python/README.md

-# Diahook
+# Svix
-The Diahook client API documentation
+The Svix client API documentation

-Please refer to [the documentation](https://www.diahook.com/docs/) for usage instructions.
+Please refer to [the documentation](https://www.svix.com/docs) for usage instructions.